Me, talking about me, unselfconsciously.

 I’m a good grappler.

-To wit, I believe we’ve solved all the easy problems and now all we have left are predicaments.
+I believe we’ve solved all the easy problems and now all we have left are predicaments.

 Problems have solutions.
 Of multiple responses to a problem, one option will show demonstrable advantage; that’s the solution.